MicrosoftDocs/Virtualization-Documentation/windows-container-samples/directx/readme.md

 ## Set up Docker

 To run this sample, you’ll need a version of Docker that supports the `--device` command-line option for Windows containers.
+Follow the instructions below according to the version of Windows your host is running.

+#### Windows 10 Pro and Enterprise

+This support is currently only available in the `Docker Desktop for Windows Edge` release.
+You can download the edge release of Docker [here].(https://docs.docker.com/docker-for-windows/edge-release-notes/).

+#### Windows Server

 Formal Docker support is scheduled for the upcoming Docker EE Engine 19.03 release.
 Until then, the upstream source for Docker contains the necessary bits, so you can download the latest build to get access to the feature.

 From PowerShell, execute the following command: